giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 - `histwin_tower_BModes_tower.out`

-### Step 5 - inject BModes mode shapes manually if needed
+### Step 5 - inject BModes mode shapes manually if you followed the manual BModes path

 Run this step only if BModes was executed manually in Step 4.